harmolipi/niko-here/projects/first-project.md

 ---
 title: "First Project"
 link: "https://github.com/harmolipi"
-complete: false
+status: "in-progress"
 ---

 This is my first personal project.
+A placeholder for actual projects I'll enter in later.